NathanaelSpecht/Engine/README.md

 # Links

 Included files:
-- The GPLv3 license, used by this software, can be found in the COPYING file.
+- The GPLv3 and LGPLv3 licenses, used by this software, can be found in the `COPYING` and `COPYING.LESSER` files.
 - This software links to SDL.
-The license for it can be found in the sdl-license folder.
+The license for it can be found in the `sdl` folder.
 - All graphics included with this project are made by me and are free to use.
 Please give credit where you use them.

 This project and its documentation will always be free and open source.